LukasWoodtli/WebPage/content/pages/projects.md

 More information on the project can be found on the homepage: [www.reely.ethz.ch](http://www.reely.ethz.ch)

 # Private Projects

-## Design by Contract for C++

-This small [library](https://github.com/LukasWoodtli/DesignByContractPlusPlus) allows to define contracts in C++ that are checked at specific points (for example at scope exit).
-It can help to improve the quality of code and is a good addition to unit tests.

-## Markdown Generator for Python
+## PX4 Firmware for Drones

-I started to develop [this library](https://github.com/LukasWoodtli/MarkdownGen) for personal use.
-The aim was to generate some Markdown files for my homepage.
-I used just a part of the library for my home page.
-But I keep working on the project anyway.
-It is also a good exercise for me doing a complete Python project from start to end.
+From time to time I'm contributing to the [PX4](https://px4.io/) project.
+It provides an open source auto pilot firmware for drones.
+The framework is used in several commercial and industrial applications.

+## Cucumber

+Recently I started to contribute to the C++ implementation of [Cucumber](https://github.com/cucumber/cucumber-cpp).
+My main motivation is to modernize it's codebase and to remove it's dependency on the Ruby implementation of Cucumber.